web2solutions/voodux/docs/README.md

 We really love `State Management` libraries and we use them on daily basis.
 But we don't agree to the assumption that `Application State Management` does the same as a `Application Data Management` abstraction suposedly does.
 Simply because the `application data size` might considerable grow.

-We like to think in a scenario where the `Application State Management` abstraction handles `pieces` of data that are curenlty being used in the screen the present moment.
+We like to think in a scenario where the `Application State Management` abstraction handles `pieces` of data that are curenlty being used in the screen at the present moment.
 But it does not means you should not have another pieces of data being `underlying handled by some other manner` behind the scenes.

 Supose the `server - back end` emits a [`Server Event Message`](https://developer.mozilla.org/pt-BR/docs/Web/API/Server-sent_events/Using_server-sent_events) to connected clients with the following info: